flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 ### How do I animate a widget?

 In Xamarin.Forms, you create simple animations using ViewExtensions that include methods such as `FadeTo` and `TranslateTo`.
 You would use these methods on a view to perform the required animations.

 {% prettify xml %}
 <Image Source="{Binding MyImage}" x:Name="myImage" />
 {% endprettify %}

 Then in code behind, or a behavior, this would fade in the image, over a 1 second period.

 {% prettify csharp %}
 myImage.FadeTo(0, 1000);
 {% endprettify %}

 In Flutter, you animate widgets using the animation library by wrapping widgets inside an animated widget.
-Use an `AnimationController` which is an `Animation<double>` that can pause, seek, stop and reverse the animation.
+Use an `AnimationController`, which is an `Animation<double>` that can pause, seek, stop and reverse the animation.
 It requires a `Ticker` that signals when vsync happens, and produces a linear interpolation between 0 and 1 on each frame while it's running.
 You then create one or more `Animation`s and attach them to the controller.

 For example, you might use `CurvedAnimation` to implement an animation